kubeflow/website/content/en/docs/components/pipelines/sdk/v2/python-function-components.md

 `split_text_lines` function.
 This lets Kubeflow Pipelines pass the path to the source data file and the paths to the output data files into the function.

-To accept a file as an input argument, annotation the argument with [`kfp.dsl.Input`][input] generic type hint.

-To return a file as an output, annotate the argument with [`kfp.dsl.Output`][output] generic type hint.

 To accept a file as an input parameter, use one of the following type annotations:

 *   [`kfp.dsl.Input`][input]: Use this generic type hint to specify that your